Facundo Torres: 2024: Contract extension, new kit number, new club goal contributions record, and club top-scorer

+Palmeiras

+On 20 December 2024, it was announced that Torres had been transferred to Brazilian club Palmeiras for an Orlando City club record fee of reportedly up to $14 million.
+Torres signed to a five-year contract until the end of 2029 and he expressed delight about being reunited with former Peñarol teammate Joaquín Piquerez.

+On 18 January 2025, Torres made his debut for the club in the Campeonato Paulista in a 1–1 draw against Noroeste.
+In Torres' next appearance on 25 January he scored his first goal for the club, the opening goal of a 2–1 loss to Novorizontino.
+On 16 April, Torres scored his first Série A goal, the lone goal of a 1–0 win at Internacional.
+On 19 June, Torres made his FIFA Club World Cup debut as Palmeiras defeated Egyptian club Al Ahly 2–0 in the second group stage match.
+On 4 July, Palmeiras was eliminated by English club Chelsea in the quarter-finals in a 2–1 loss with Torres playing each game except the first group stage match.

 International career

 Youth

 Torres represented Uruguay as a youth international at under-15, under-17 and under-20 level.
 He was part of Uruguay squad at the 2015 South American U-15 Championship and scored five goals in five games, the joint-third most behind Brazilians Vitinho and Vinícius Júnior, as Uruguay finished runners-up behind Brazil.
 He is the all-time top scorer for Uruguay under-17s and competed at the 2017 South American U-17 Championship.

 Senior

 On 5 March 2021, Torres received his first senior Uruguay national team call-up as part of a 35-man preliminary squad for 2022 FIFA World Cup qualifying matches against Argentina and Bolivia.
 However, CONMEBOL suspended those matches the next day amid concern over the COVID-19 pandemic.

-He made his senior international debut on 3 June 2021 in a World Cup qualifier against Paraguay as a 66th minute substitute for Jonathan Rodríguez as Uruguay drew 0–0.
+He made his senior international debut on 3 June in a World Cup qualifier against Paraguay as a 66th-minute substitute for Jonathan Rodríguez as Uruguay drew 0–0.
 He made his first start five days later in another goalless qualifying draw against Venezuela.
-In June 2021, Torres was named to the squad for the 2021 Copa América and appeared in all five games as a substitute.
+In June, Torres was also named to the squad for the 2021 Copa América and appeared in all five games as a substitute.
 Uruguay were eliminated at the quarter-final stage on penalties by Colombia.

 In November 2022, Torres was named to the final 26-man squad for the 2022 FIFA World Cup.
 He was an unused substitute for all three games as Uruguay was eliminated at the group stage.

+On 20 June 2023, Torres scored his first international goal in a 2–0 friendly victory over Cuba.
+On 4 September, Torres was called up to the squad for the 2026 FIFA World Cup qualifying matches against Chile and Ecuador.
+He made his campaign debut as a substitute for Maximiliano Araújo against Ecuador in the 70th-minute in a 2–1 loss and also appeared as a 77th-minute substitute for Facundo Pellistri in a 3–0 win over Bolivia.